Tudat/tudat/developerGuide/addingFeatures/addFeatures.rst

 .. note:: Don't forget to put the include statement in :literal:`createStateDerivativeModel.h` if the new class is made in a seperate file.

-Adding a new estimatable parameter
+Adding a New Estimatable Parameter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The list of estimatable parameters already available in Tudat is presented in :ref:`estimationSetup`.
 However, it is possible to add another parameter to this list of estimatable parameters if needed.
 This process requires to modify several files located in different directories and  will be described in details based on the examples of the two parameters :literal:`radiation_pressure_coefficient` and :literal:`rotation_pole_position`.